 Studying at the Institute of Sociology

-We offer training at the undergraduate and graduate level: BA Sociology and MA Sociology and Social Research.
-Students in the Bachelor programme Sociology are exposed to a wide array of theoretical approaches and branches of sociology.
+We offer training at the undergraduate and graduate level: BA in Sociology and MA in Sociology and Social Research.
+Students in the Bachelor program Sociology are exposed to a wide array of theoretical approaches and branches of sociology.
 Our Master’s programme Sociology and Social Research offers students thorough project-based training in advanced quantitative and qualitative methods.
-Further, a wide array of General Studies courses are offered each term, complementing the broad range of topics and methods.
+Further, students can choose from an extensive array of General Studies courses each term, complementing the broad range of topics and methods.

 Nearly all courses offered under the two programs are open to ERASMUS students.
 Courses in neighbouring disciplines within the social sciences can also be attended.
 German is the language of instruction in most courses.
 However, each term several courses are offered in English, covering in total about 30 Credit Points.
 This enables guest students to also study in English.

-You can find all available courses of the University of Bremen at the Study Program.
-Please choose the term of your exchange – afterwards you can search the study program by course of study.
-In general, you can choose courses from the field of sociology, from the social sciences or from other scientific disciplines.
-However, as you visit the University of Bremen via the Erasmus contract with the Institute of Sociology, please choose at least 15 Credit Points of the study program of the social sciences (“Fachbereich 08: Sozialwissenschaften”).
+You can find all available courses at the University of Bremen in the Study Program.
+Please select the term of your exchange – afterwards you can browse the study program by course of study.
+In general, you can attend courses in the field of sociology, the social sciences or other scientific disciplines.
+However, as you visit the University of Bremen via the Erasmus contract with the Institute of Sociology, please choose at least 15 Credit Points in the study program of the social sciences (“Fachbereich 08: Sozialwissenschaften”).

 If you are particularly interested in courses in English, you can choose the option “show courses in English” at the top of each course list.
 Please note: For participating in courses in English at least B2 level is mandatory.
 Likewise, for courses in German at least B2 level is mandatory.